Katsute/Baruch-CIS-5800/README.md

 This project is for educational purposes only.

-Names, logos, subway symbols are owned by the MTA "Metropolitan Transit Authority", covered under "fair use".
+Names, logos, subway symbols are owned by the MTA "Metropolitan Transit Authority" and are covered under "fair use".

 Copyright Disclaimer under section 107 of the Copyright Act of 1976; Allowance is made for "Fair Use" for purposes such as criticism, comment, news reporting, teaching, scholarship, and research.

 Fair use is a use permitted by copyright statute that might otherwise be infringing.
 Non-profit, educational or personal use tips the balance in favor of fair use.